 Regardless of the category, nearly all steel coasters use two rails of tubular steel track.

-The single-rail rides will look unique.
-They will require fewer supports than a typical steel coaster.
-And while their single rails will be wider than either of the two rails on a conventional tubular steel coaster, they will nonetheless be quite narrow at 15.5 inches across.
-The rides will give the appearance of a thin ribbon of track unspooling in the sky.
+The single-rail rides look unique as they require fewer supports than a typical steel coaster.
+And while their single rails are wider than either of the two rails on a conventional tubular steel coaster, they are quite narrow at 15.5 inches across.
+The rides give the appearance of a thin ribbon of track unspooling in the sky.

-Each car will only have a single seat.
-Passengers won't have anybody sitting to the left or right of them.
-Because the track will be hidden under the center of the train, it will seem as if riders will be floating, mysteriously suspended in the air.
+The single-rail concept delivers a unique ride experience as well.
+Because the track is so narrow, the trains are also narrow.
+Each car only has a single seat.
+Passengers don't have anyone sitting to the left or right of them.
+Because the track is hidden under the center of the train, it seems as if riders are be floating, mysteriously suspended in the air.

-With few supports and only a single rail to navigate, RMC says the rides' elements will feature unusually quick turns and twists.
-They could unleash some powerful G-forces and bursts of airtime.
-The first two Raptor Track coasters will include three inversions.
-Despite being flipped upside down and subjected to abrupt changes in direction, passengers should enjoy especially smooth rides.
+With few supports and only a single rail to navigate, RMC says the rides' elements feature unusually quick turns and twists.
+They unleash some powerful G-forces and bursts of airtime.
+The first two Raptor Track coasters include three inversions.
+Despite being flipped upside down and subjected to abrupt changes in direction, passengers typically enjoy especially smooth rides.